Doctor of Educational Ministry (DEdMin)

 Applicants must meet the following:

-- Hold the DTS MA/CE (or its equivalent) or the MDiv or ThM Other theological master's degrees may be considered for admission
+- Hold the DTS MA/CE (or its equivalent) or the MDiv or ThM or other theological master's degrees plus leveling courses as necessary to provide DTS MA/CE equivalence.

 - Have a least three years ministry experience